-- First, if the soldering iron happens to slip out of your hand, PLEASE DO NOT GRAB IT!
-The soldering iron is extremely HOT.
-Let it fall, keep your cool and pick it up by the handle.
+- For starters, if the soldering iron happens to slip out of your hand, PLEASE DO NOT GRAB IT!
+The soldering iron is extremely HOT!
+Let it fall!
+Keep your cool and pick it up by the handle.
 Wearing gloves or having a dry cloth nearby will come in handy (yes, the pun was intended).

-- Solder runs.
+- Secondly, solder runs.
 It can seep through a hole in a printed circuit board.
+It will burn you!
 Ouch!
 After doing that a time or two, you will wisely consider wearing gloves.
 Using tweezers to hold the wire works great as well.

 - Always return the soldering iron to the stand when not in use.

-- Safety Glasses, Safety Glasses, Safety Glasses.
+- Also, Safety Glasses!
+Wear Safety Glasses!
+Safety Glasses!
 By the way, did we mention Safety Glasses?
 Safety Glasses probably serve as the most important tool and resource that you will use when soldering.

 - Keep the cleaning sponge wet.

-- Wash hands thoroughly when finished soldering.
-Especially if you are grabbing a meal afterward.
+- Furthermore, wash hands thoroughly when finished soldering.
+Especially, if you are grabbing a meal afterward.
 Lingering solder on your fingers typically does not add value to the tastiness of a meal.

 - Wear long sleeves and gloves.
 Our team has observed that solder plays “Dodgeball”.
 Solder likes to toss or launch little specs of heat at you.
 Unfortunately there is little time to “dodge” these bundles of joy.
 Protect your skin as much as possible.
 By the way, did we mention to make sure you are wearing safety glasses?